sourdough-danish-pastries-recipe

 sourdough danish filling close up

-You could make your own variation to these Danishes with finely chopped nuts or streusel topping over your filling.
-Feel free to play around shaping the pastry differently once you get the hang of this shape I will show you here.
+You could make your own variation to these Danishes with finely chopped pecans or sliced almonds or even by sprinkling streusel topping over your filling.

 I like adding a drizzle of glaze after baking for a touch more sweetness.